 This course will give the student a comprehensive understanding of the principles and practices of designing, implementing, and managing large business systems.
 The student will use Visio to develop system designs.
 Both computerized and traditional systems will be examined.
-Fall: day in even numbered years, on-line in Fall F1 in odd numbered years; Summer: on-line in even numbered years.
+Prerequisite: Sophomore standing.
+Fall: even numbered years.